 What are the different storage methods in Android?

-The different types of storage methods in Android includes:
+The different types of storage methods in it includes:

 - Shared Preferences: Store private primitive data in key-value pairs